StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 ### FE and BE configuration items

-For FE and BE configuration items related to Routine Load, see [Parameter configuration](../../administration/Configuration.md).
+For FE and BE configuration items related to Routine Load, see [configuration items](../../../administration/Configuration.md).

 ## Column mapping